silverwind/envies/README.md

 - `.env.local` in the working directory
 - The current environment variables

 Variables are loaded only once when properties on `env` are first accessed.
+The script directory is determined from `process.argv[1]`.

 ## Usage
 ```js